At a Glance

 ✨Show Your Passion for Charities

 Make sure to express your genuine interest in the charity and not-for-profit sector.
-Research current issues affecting charities and be prepared to discuss how you can contribute positively to this field.
+Research current issues affecting charities and be ready to discuss how you can contribute positively to their missions.

 ✨Highlight Relevant Experience